ellisonbg/py4science/book/whirlwind_tour.rst

 standard library, numpy, matplotlib, scipy and the ipython shell.

-Before proceeding, make sure you can fire up ipython in :ref:`pylab_mode` and navigate to the :ref:`sample_data`.
+Before proceeding, make sure you can fire up ipython in :ref:`ipython_pylab` and navigate to the :ref:`sample_data`.

 Loading and plotting some data
 -------------------------------